 What Are the Biggest Crypto Exchanges?

-Before we get into the weeds of trading cryptocurrency, let’s talk about simply buying crypto assets in the first place.
+Before we get into the best crypto trading strategies, let’s talk about simply buying crypto assets in the first place.
 By far the easiest way of doing this is with cryptocurrency exchanges, which specialize in making it as straightforward as possible to buy and hold crypto.

-There are many, many cryptocurrency exchanges, but the biggest include Binance, Coinbase, Kraken, and Huobi.
+There are many, many cryptocurrency exchanges, but the biggest include Binance, Coinbase, Kraken, and HTX.

 Picking a cryptocurrency exchange is not trivial and involves a number of factors.
 Not all exchanges offer services to people living in the United States, not all of them will allow you to trade the digital asset you’re interested in, and they vary in terms of how decentralized they are.

-As with most other kinds of assets, there are two basic cryptocurrency trading strategies.
+As with most other kinds of assets, there are two basic crypto trading strategies for beginners.
 The first is to find a project that you believe has long-term potential, then buy and hold it.
 In the crypto space, this is generally referred to as HODL (or HODLing).
 HODL stands for “hold on for dear life.”

 As cryptocurrency has become a more well-known asset class, people have devised various ways of HODLing.
 More and more people are using dollar-cost averaging, for example, which refers to simply purchasing a set amount of an asset over time.
 Dollar-cost averaging is a common way of investing long term in many assets, like exchange-traded funds (ETFs) or Bitcoin.

-The second basic strategy is day-trading cryptocurrency, and we have a dedicated section below on the specific strategies investors use under the day-trading umbrella.
+The second basic strategy is day-trading cryptocurrency, and we have a dedicated section below on the specific day trading crypto strategies investors use under the day-trading umbrella.

-Day trading often boils down to using technical indicators to predict price action (which is traderspeak for “price changes”) to try and make a profit.
+Crypto currency trading strategies often boil down to using technical indicators to predict price action (which is trader speak for “price changes”) to try and make a profit.
 If your Fibonacci retracement analysis indicates that the price of Bitcoin is going to drop a few percentage points, for example, you can enter a quick short trade on it and make money when it does.

 You may have heard the term swing trading, which is similar to day trading, except it usually involves slightly longer time periods of a few days or weeks.

-Having laid the groundwork above, let’s now talk about strategies investors may use when day trading cryptocurrencies.
+Having laid the groundwork above, let’s now talk about the more advanced crypto trading strategies crypto traders may use.

-It is very important for crypto traders looking to investigate bitcoin trading or trading of other kinds of crypto assets to have a working knowledge of technical analysis, a term that refers to a constellation of techniques for discovering the statistical properties of a crypto asset.
-Armed with this knowledge, it’s possible for day traders to use various kinds of technical indicators, trend lines, or chart patterns (ideally) to predict fluctuations in Bitcoin price and to make their trades accordingly.
+It is very important for crypto traders looking to investigate Bitcoin trading or trading of other kinds of crypto assets to have a working knowledge of technical analysis, a term that refers to a constellation of techniques for discovering the statistical properties of a crypto asset.
+Armed with this knowledge, it’s possible for day traders to apply short-term crypto trading strategies using various kinds of technical indicators, trend lines, or chart patterns (ideally) to predict fluctuations in Bitcoin price and to make their trades accordingly.

 There are many concepts in technical analysis, which vary from the fairly simple to the staggeringly complex.
-Let’s walk through a few examples and how they relate to forming crypto trading strategies.
+Let’s walk through a few examples in the top 13 crypto trading strategies below.

 On the simple side, there are moving average indicators.
 As their name implies, moving average indicators calculate some average for a crypto asset — usually its trading volume, returns, or price movements — over a particular window of time.
 Moving averages are usually calculated for 30 days or 200 days, though this isn’t a hard-and-fast rule.